slowernews/wisdom-tldr/chapters/introduction.md

 Never stop working on yourself.

 Is succeeding at mediocrity a worthwhile life?
 You must make the conscious decision that you are going to change your story.
-No matter where you are in your life, you have the power to change everything in an instant if you develop an unshakable identity as a high achiever.
+No matter where you are in your life, you have the power to change everything in an instant.

 > *'There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don’t like because you think it will look good on your resume.' -- Warren Buffett*

 > *'Whatever you are, be a good one.' -- Abraham Lincoln*

-> *'Maybe who we are isn’t so much about what we do, but rather what we're capable of when we least expect it' -- Jodi Picoult*